wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 This document will guide you to:

-* Download Wazuh and the Open Distro for Elasticsearch components.
+* Download Wazuh and the Open Distro for Elasticsearch components files.
 * Install them later when there is no connection to the Internet or from a system without connection to it in an all-in-one offline deployment.

 .. note:: Run ``su`` or ``sudo su`` to gain root privileges.
 This is necessary to execute the commands below.